Wrongful Death Overview

-Using Expert Testimony to Determine Pecuniary Loss
+Using Expert Testimony To Determine Pecuniary Loss

 Survival Actions for Personal Injury

-In addition to damages for wrongful death, the distributees may be able to recover damages for personal injury to the decedent.
-These are called "survival actions," since the personal injury action survives the person who suffered the injury.
+In addition to damages for wrongful death, you can recover damages in some states for personal injury to a decedent.
+This type of case is called a survival action because the personal injury action survives the person who suffered the injury.

-- The degree of consciousness;
+- The degree of consciousness

-- The severity of pain; and
+- The severity of the pain

 - The apprehension of impending death

 Have Questions After Reading This Wrongful Death Overview?
 Talk to an Attorney